 Please explain French pool safety legislation

-After the child of a French government minister was drowned in an unprotected pool a few years ago the ‘ Raffarin Law’ was introduce to improve the safety of unattended pools.
+After the child of a French government minister was drowned in an unprotected pool a few years ago the ‘ Raffarin Law’ was introduced to improve the safety of unattended pools.
 The numbers after the points below refer to the French safety standards relevant to that method of protection.

-Halcyon Leisure property information will usually identify which protection is installed around the pool of each property.
+HL Holidays property information will usually identify which protection is installed around the pool of each property.
 However, whilst the law insists on provision of these safety measures, it also imposes a duty of care and supervision on responsible adults.

 It is a legal requirement for non-public swimming pools to be protected in at least one of the following ways:

 The pool must be completely surrounded by a fence at least 1.1m high, with gates that preferably have a two handed mechanism that a child will be unable to operate, but that an adult can easily operate.